C# Wrapping Hierarchy — Digitteck

-Let’s consider that our external library provide us with two classes that derive from a base class:
+Assume the external library provides two classes that both derive from a common base:

 public abstract class TPModel